|147A.001||MS 2006 [Renumbered 15.001]|

 (3) telephone number of record change.

-A licensed physician assistant shall submit a notification of intent to practice to the board prior to beginning practice.
+A licensed physician assistant shall submit a practice location notification to the board within 30 business days of starting practice, changing practice location, or changing supervising physician.
 The notification shall include the name, business address, and telephone number of the supervising physician and the physician assistant.
-Individuals who practice without submitting a notification of intent to practice shall be subject to disciplinary action under section 147A.13 for practicing without a license, unless the care is provided in response to a disaster or emergency situation pursuant to section 147A.23.
+Individuals who practice without submitting a practice location notification shall be subject to disciplinary action under section 147A.13 for practicing without a license, unless the care is provided in response to a disaster or emergency situation pursuant to section 147A.23.

 The board shall adopt rules: